fauu/Kamite/README.md

 ##### Custom installation

-If you install “Manga OCR” not through pipx, you will need to manually specify a path to a python executable (or a wrapper) that runs within an environment where the `manga_ocr` module is available.
+If you install “Manga OCR” not through pipx, you will need to manually specify a path to a Python main executable (or a wrapper for it) that runs within an environment where the `manga_ocr` module is available.
 For example, if installed globally and the system Python executable is on `PATH` under the name `python`, then the appropriate configuration will be simply:

 ```sh
 ocr {